dtonhofer/prolog_notes/swipl_notes/about_foldl/README.md

 Simple!

-## Exammple 4: Filtering by occurence count
+## Example 4: Filtering by occurence count

 Filtering the elements in a list that occur more than _limit_ times.
 This is effortlessly done using SWI-Prolog _dicts_.